 From the perspective of partisan activists, the US states are battlegrounds; the future of democracy depends on how policymakers act on issues such as no-excuse mail voting, early voting, automatic registration, voter identification, felon disenfranchisement, and so on.
-And yet, there is little evidence in the scholarly record suggesting contemporary election rules affect political outcomes.
+Partisan actors attempt to delegitimize their opponents, sow doubt about the integrity of elections, and mobilize their donors and supporters around the dramatic potential consequences of election laws.
+And yet, there is little evidence in the scholarly record suggesting contemporary election rules affect election outcomes.
 Most laws barely make a dent on voter turnout, let alone on who wins or loses.
 The disconnect between the perceived stakes and the available evidence presents a puzzle.